emqx/emqx-docs/en_US/extensions/hooks.md

 %% AuthNResult
 {ok, #{is_superuser => true}}
 ```
-4. Return **Authentication succeeded**, and successfully access the system as a superuser
+4. Return **Authentication succeeded**, and the client will successfully access the system as a superuser.

-It is shown in the following figure:

 ```
                      EMQX Core          Hooks & Plugins